NCERT Book Solutions for Class 10 Geography Contemporary India – II Chapter 2 Forest and Wildlife Resources – Free PDF Download

 5. Answer the following questions in about 120 words.

 Certain societies revere a particular tree which they have preserved from time immemorial.
-The Mundas and the Santhal of Chota Nagpur region worship mahua (Bassia latifolia) and kadamba (Anthocaphalus cadamba) trees.
+The Mundas and the Santhals of Chota Nagpur region worship mahua (Bassia latifolia) and kadamba (Anthocaphalus cadamba) trees.
 The tribals of Odisha and Bihar worship the tamarind (Tamarindus indica) and mango (Mangifera indica) trees during weddings.
-To many of us, peepal and banyan trees are considered sacred.
+Many people also consider peepal and banyan trees sacred.

 In Sariska Tiger Reserve, Rajasthan, villagers have fought against mining by citing the Wildlife Protection Act.
 In many areas, villagers themselves are protecting habitats and are explicitly rejecting government involvement.
 The inhabitants of five villages in the Alwar district of Rajasthan have declared 1,200 hectares of forest as the Bhairodev Dakav ‘Sonchuri’, declaring their own set of rules and regulations which do not allow hunting and are protecting the wildlife against any outside encroachments.

 (ii) Write a note on good practices towards conserving forest and wildlife.